Ethnic cleansing in the Bosnian War: Demographic changes

 The homogenization of the population continued after the war finished.
 When the Serb-held areas of Sarajevo were transferred to the FBiH in March 1996, many Serbs left Sarajevo in the ensuing months.
 Between 60,000 and 90,000 Serbs left Sarajevo's suburbs.
 This was interpreted as a result of Dayton's division of Bosnia along ethnic lines.
-The Bosnian Serbs' politicians pressured Serbs into leaving Sarajevo while the mixed statements of the Bosnian government caused a lack of confidence among Serb inhabitants.
+The Bosnian Serbs' politicians pressured Serbs into leaving Sarajevo, while the mixed statements of the Bosnian government caused a lack of confidence among Serb inhabitants.
 Bosnian Serb extremists burned apartments and expelled Serbs who wanted to stay in these suburbs before the handover to the Bosnian government.
-In Ilidža, medicine, machines and utility equipment disappeared.
+In Ilidža, medical equipment, machines, and utility equipment disappeared.
 Serb politician Momčilo Krajišnik publicly called for Serbs to leave Sarajevo, which prompted a UN press officer to call the Serb authorities "the masters of manipulation".
 This episode is often cited as "difficult to distinguish between coercion and voluntarism".

-The demographic changes caused by the conflict in Bosnia and Herzegovina were the most dramatic that country had experienced in a century; the 2013 population census registered 3,531,159 inhabitants—a more-than-19% decline within a single generation.
+The demographic changes caused by the conflict in Bosnia and Herzegovina were the most dramatic that the country had experienced in a century; the 2013 population census registered 3,531,159 inhabitants—a more-than-19% decline within a single generation.